Lightwater Valley

-Lightwater Valley Family Adventure Park is a theme park in North Stainley, North Yorkshire, England.
-The park was once home to Europe's longest roller coaster, The Ultimate.
+Lightwater Valley Family Adventure Park is an adventure park in North Stainley, North Yorkshire, England.
+The park was once home to the longest roller coaster in the world, The Ultimate.

 Lightwater Valley was founded by Robert Staveley in 1969, and is now owned and operated by The Brighton Pier Group, having been purchased by them for £5 million in 2021.

-The park features approximately 30 rides and attracts approximately 300,000 visitors per year.
+The park attracts approximately 300,000 visitors per year.

 Park information

 History

 In 1969, Lightwater Valley began as a small self-pick fruit farm attraction.
 The farm was owned by the Staveley family, who had owned the land since 1516.
 In 1976, the farm was affected by drought, resulting in the excavation of a lake to help reduce the effects of future droughts.
 The lake's popularity instigated the transition of the farm into a tourist attraction.
 Early attractions included an adventure playground (later Fort William), canoes, rowing boats and a circus.
 Later on, Staveley introduced a petting zoo, BMX bikes, Go Karts, a pitch and putt golf course, a hell slide and a water chute ('Devil's Cascade', later re-themed to 'Toad Hole').
 During this time, the park was advertised as a country park and self-pick fruit farm with a pay-one-price and ride-all-day system in place, with the exception of a small number of pay-to-play attractions.
 A range of different fairground rides were introduced into the entrance areas of the park and the Lightwater Shopping Village was established.